erebe/personal-server/README.md

 # Chose your registrar (DNS) <a name="dns"></a>

-Now that we have a server provisionned and a bit more secure, we want to assign it a cute DNS name instead of just its IP address.
+Now that we have a server provisioned and a bit more secure, we want to assign it a cute DNS name instead of just its IP address.
 If you don't know what is a DNS please refer to :
 * [Wikipedia](https://en.wikipedia.org/wiki/Domain_Name_System)
 * [Cloudflare blog post](https://www.cloudflare.com/learning/dns/what-is-dns/)

 Like for the server provider, you are free to chose whatever you want here.

-I personnaly use [GANDI.net](www.gandi.net), as they provide free mailbox with a domain name.
-While I run a postfix/mail server on my server to recieve and store emails, to avoid having to setup and manage a tedious DKIM I use GANDI SMTP mail server to send my emails and be trusted/not endup as spams.
+I personally use [GANDI.net](www.gandi.net), as they provide free mailbox with a domain name.
+While I run a postfix/mail server on my server to receive and store emails, to avoid having to set up and manage a tedious DKIM I use GANDI SMTP mail server to send my emails and be trusted/not end up as spams.
 More on that later in setup your mail server.

 If you don't know which one to take, here the point I look for:

 * Provide an API to manage DNS record
-* Propagation should be fast enough (if you plan to use let's DNS challenge for wildcard)
+* Propagation should be fast enough (if you plan to use let's encrypt DNS challenge for wildcard)
 * Provide DNSSEC (I don't use it personally)

-beside that every registrar are the same.
+Beside that every registrar are the same.
 I recommend you using
 * Your hosting company for your registrar in order to centralize things
 * Use [Cloudflare](https://www.cloudflare.com) if you plan to setup a blog later on